mrkbrts/mrkbrts/README.md

 ### 🖖🏻 Hey.
 Hoi.
 Hola!
 Hallo.
 Szia.

-Currently, I'm an Artificial Intelligence BSs student at Vrije Universiteit Amsterdam. 🎓
+Currently, I'm a Bioinformatics and Systems Biology MSc student at Vrije Universiteit Amsterdam, where I have already obtained my BSc Artificial Intelligence. 🎓

 My goal is to have a meaningful impact by combining Health Sciences with Computer Science. 👨🏻‍🔬